notiska/openseek/README.md

 # OpenSeek

-WIP - I am still working on reverse engineering the camera.
+**WIP** - I am still working on reverse engineering the camera, the library is not functional.

 A library to interface with the [Seek Thermal Compact](https://www.thermal.com/compact-series.html) line of cameras.